ArduPilot/MethodicConfigurator/QUICKSTART.md

 ### 1.3 Input vehicle components and component connections into ArduPilot Methodic Configurator

-The software needs this information to automatically pre-select configuration settings relevant for your specific vehicle
+The software needs this information to automatically pre-select configuration settings relevant to your specific vehicle

 - [Start the ArduPilot Methodic Configurator and input select a vehicle that resembles yours](#5-use-the-ardupilot-methodic-configurator-software-for-the-first-time) and input vehicle components and component connections information into the ArduPilot Methodic Configurator *component editor window*